 - Discernment is a supernatural gift given by the Holy Spirit.

 - Discernment is given through the Holy Spirit dwelling within us and helping us detect truth from falsehood and the presence of evil spirits.

-- Discernment coming from the image of God and the indwelling of the Holy Spirit in all people, there exists a general awareness of spiritual realities that spring from the image of God.
+- With discernment coming from the image of God and the indwelling of the Holy Spirit in all people, there exists a general awareness of spiritual realities that spring from the image of God.

 This awareness springs from the shattered remnants of the image of God that remains within us.
 Paul confirms this and suggests that the capacity to discern is in the human conscience.